 1. Sending mishloach manot (food gifts), at least two portions of food to one person.

-2. Distributing matanot la’evyonim (gifts to the poor) to at least two needy Jews.
+2. Distributing matanot la’evyonim (gifts to the poor), to at least to two needy Jews.

 3. Enjoying a mishteh (feast).

 The Megillah is among the only books in the scripture not to mention G‑d’s name at all.
 You may wonder what is so holy about it?
 In a sense, this omission itself is what makes the story of the Megillah unique.
 Hidden under the drama of palace intrigue and politics, G‑d’s hand is apparent.
 From the very outset, He stacked the circumstances so that as soon as the Jews would repent and pray, things would fall into place and the Jews would be saved.

 In our post-biblical reality, we are often in the situation of the Jews at the time of the Purim story.
 We do not see seas splitting, or hear G‑d speaking from mountaintops.
 But when we look just a little bit deeper, we can see Him guiding and sustaining us.